 Monday, 8 February 2016

-S.B.V.
-Excelsior is a professional football club from the Dutch city of Rotterdam, who were formed on the 23rd July 1902 as Rotterdamse Voetbal en Atletiek Vereniging Excelsior (Rotterdam Football and Athletics Union Excelsior).
+SBV Excelsior is a professional football club from the Dutch city of Rotterdam, who were formed on the 23rd July 1902 as Rotterdamse Voetbal en Atletiek Vereniging Excelsior, translated as Rotterdam Football and Athletics Union Excelsior.

-A close group of friends from the Kralingen district of the city had been playing football on the fields of Woudestein for many years previously.
-The city municipality gave them official permission to use the land as Excelsior were formed, as they became one of the first working class clubs in the country.
+A close group of friends from the Kralingen district of the city had been playing football on the fields of Woudestein for many years.
+The city municipality gave them official permission to use the land as Excelsior was formed, as they became one of the first working-class clubs in the country.

-The club played in regional football for their first few decades, reaching the final of the KNVB Beker (Dutch FA Cup) in 1929-30, when they were defeated 1-0 by near neighbours Feyenoord.
-During this period the team had spells playing at Afrikaanderplein and then Toepad before returning to Woudestein.
+The club played in regional football for their first few decades, reaching the final of the KNVB Beker, the Dutch FA Cup, in 1929-30, when they were defeated 1-0 by near neighbours Feyenoord.
+During this period, the team had spells playing at Afrikaanderplein and then Toepad before returning to Woudestein.

-Excelsior were the main club behind the beginning of payments to players.
-As the smallest club in the city, they required to be innovative to survive.
+Excelsior was the main club behind the beginning of payments to players.
+As the smallest club in the city, they were required to be innovative to survive.
 Professionalism would allow them to compete, argued chairman Henk Zon.

-The KNVB agreed and professional football was introduced to The Netherlands in August 1954.
-They missed out on a place in the Eredivisie when it was introduced for the 1956-57 season, continuing in one the two second tier Eerste Divisie’s.
-In 1958 the club once again became pioneers by covering the stands at their Woudestein stadium.
+The KNVB agreed, and professional football was introduced to the Netherlands in August 1954.
+They missed out on a place in the Eredivisie when it was introduced for the 1956-57 season, continuing in one of the two second-tier Eerste Divisie’s.
+In 1958, the club once again became pioneers by covering the stands at their Woudestein stadium.

-Better news was still to come for Excelsior as they were promoted to the Eredivisie at the first attempt to enjoy top flight football.
-After flirting with relegation for two seasons ‘The Old Paper Club’ as Excelsior were often known as because of chairman Zon’s business empire, went back down in 1972-73.
+Better news was still to come for Excelsior as they were promoted to the Eredivisie on their first attempt to enjoy top-flight football.
+After flirting with relegation for two seasons, ‘The Old Paper Club’ as Excelsior were often known as because of chairman Zon’s business empire, went back down in 1972-73.

 The resilient team won promotion at the first attempt after claiming the Eerste Divisie title.
 It was at this point that Zon attempted to introduce shirt sponsorship.
 An ‘A’ was placed on the front of playing shirts, which the chairman claimed signified the ‘A Team’.
 The KNVB disagreed and realised it was a plug for sponsors Akai.

 The Eredivisie spell lasted two seasons.
-In 1978-79 Excelsior once again lifted the championship of the Eerste Divisie to return to the top level as a relationship with Feyenoord was formed.
-Once again, they remained their for just two years, returning to the highest level the following season through the play offs.
+In 1978-79, Excelsior once again lifted the championship of the Eerste Divisie to return to the top level, as a relationship with Feyenoord was formed.
+Once again, they remained there for just two years, returning to the highest level the following season through the playoffs.

 Mitchell van der Gaag took over as coach for the 2016-17 campaign, which ended as a second successive narrow squeak with relegation.
-2017-18 saw Excelsior finish comfortably in mid table.
+2017-18 saw Excelsior finish comfortably in mid-table.
+Adrie Poldervaart was appointed as coach in the summer of 2018, but didn’t see the season out as he was replaced by André Hoekstra.

 My visit